 What is the Ride NYC?

-The buses have floor to ceiling windows, as well as windows on the ceiling.
-Instead of sitting in rows facing the bus driver, the buses have stadium style seats.
 There are three long rows, so everyone can see out of the side of the bus all at once.
 There are also screens that show information during the journey, as well as LED lights in the front.
+There are sounds and flashing lights, which add to the overall energetic experience of the trip.

 Is it worth it to get the guaranteed front row on the Ride NYC?

-However, with only three rows on the bus, you definitely do not have to be in the front row.
+However, with only three rows on the bus, you definitely do not have to be in the front row, even if you are short.
 If you don’t want to pay extra, you’ll still have a great experience.
+During my second trip on the Ride, I did not have front row seats and still had a good view.

 Is the Ride NYC family-friendly?